DinkydauSet/ExploreFractals/README.md

 ### Commandline parameters

-all available parameters:
+all available parameters in version 8:

 ```
  -p name.efp     use the file name.efp as initial parameters. default: default.efp
+-o directory    use the directory as output directory (example: C:\folder)
 --width         override the width parameter
 --height        override the height parameter
 --oversampling  override the oversampling parameter
 --image         render the initial parameter file to an image
 --animation     render an animation of the initial parameters
+--efp           save the parameters instead of rendering to an image (can be used to convert old parameter files or to store parameter files for every frame in an animation)
 --fps number    the number of frames per second (integer)
 --spi number    the number of seconds per inflection (floating point)
 --spz number    the number of seconds per zoom (floating point)
-    -o directory    use the directory as output directory for animation frames (example: C:\folder)
+--skipframes    number of frames to skip (for example to continue an unfinished animation render)
 -i              do not close the program after rendering an image or animation to continue interactive use
 --help or -h    show this text
 ```

 examples:

 ```
 ExploreFractals -p file.efp --animation --fps 60 --spi 3 --spz 0.6666 -o C:\folder -i
 ExploreFractals -p name.efp --width 1920 --height 1080 --oversampling 2
 ```

 ### Compiling the code